unt-libraries/django-premis-event-service/README.rst

   $ docker-compose run --rm app tox

 To run the tests only with the development environment.
+Note that the debug toolbar must be disabled.

 .. code-block :: sh

-  $ docker-compose run --rm app py.test
+  $ docker-compose run --rm app env PES_DEBUG_TOOLBAR='' py.test